-- (DSL) by the Governing Body/Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the LA, the Trust/ SSS Training, or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - All staff undertake specific focus training relevant to the context of the school and its local area. - The DSL will ensure that individual members of staff and the school staff group as a whole have a wide base of specific safeguarding/child protection training. - At least one member of the governing body has completed safer recruitment training to be repeated every five years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE). - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - Where there are concerns about the way in which safeguarding is carried out, staff should refer to the school's Whistleblowing Policy. - Any identified weaknesses in Child Protection are remedied immediately. - The LGB is responsible for ensuring that appropriate filters and monitoring systems in place and regularly review their effectiveness and that staff have an awareness and understanding of the provisions in place.
+- (DSL) by the Governing Body/Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the LA, the Trust/ SSS Training, or other provider, and renew it every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - All staff undertake specific focused training relevant to the context of the school and its local area. - The DSL will ensure that individual members of staff and the school staff group as a whole have a wide base of specific safeguarding/child protection training. - At least one member of the governing body has completed safer recruitment training to be repeated every two years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum, including covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE). - Appropriate safeguarding responses procedures are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+This must include immediate notification of the appropriate Local Authority department/officer. - Appropriate online filtering and monitoring systems are in place.
+NEW STANDARDS - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - Where there are concerns about the way in which safeguarding is carried out, staff should refer to the school's Whistleblowing Policy. - Any identified weaknesses in Child Protection are remedied immediately. - The LCB is responsible for ensuring that appropriate filters and monitoring systems in place and regularly review their effectiveness and that staff have an awareness and understanding of the provisions in place.